What is the 6th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of six and twenty one.
+What is the lowest common multiple of ten and thirty five.

 Find the: